CJSCommonPlatform/govuk_angularjs_boilerplate/README.md

   ...
   routes.ts
 ```
-Any components, services, constants, directives and filters defined within a context are local to that context,
+Any components, services, constants, directives and filters defined within a domain are local to that domain,
- and should not be required by another context (as per the design remit above).
-The context's routes, too, are
+ and should not be required by another domain (as per the design remit above).
+The domain's routes, too, are
- defined within the context itself, and are then imported by the application's main routes configuration.
+ defined within the domain itself, and are then imported by the application's main routes configuration.